Air Conditioner Repair Checklist

 If your thermostat isn’t telling your AC to run, it won’t activate.

 The main point is checking it’s on “cool” and not “heat.”
 Otherwise your air conditioning may not turn on.
-Or you might have hot air coming from vents since the furnace is going instead.
+You might also have hot air coming from vents since the furnace is going instead.

 If you have a regular thermostat: